schrockwell/bodyguard/README.md

 ## Testing

-Testing is pretty straightforward – use the `Bodyguard` top-level API.
+Testing is pretty straightforward – use the context's `permit/3` and friends:

 ```elixir
 assert :ok == MyApp.Blog.permit(:successful_action, user)